HANK MORGAN / SCIENCE PHOTO LIBRARY HANK MORGAN / SCIENCE PHOTO LIBRARY

 PET scanning.
-Head on view of a female patient undergoing a Positron Emission Tomography (PET) brain scan.
-The patient's head has passed into the circular detector of the scanner.
+Side view of a patient undergoing a Positron Emission Tomography (PET) brain scan.
+The patient's masked head is passing into the detector of the scanner.
+Red lights help to align the head.
 PET scanning is a method used to investigate the metabolic and chemical activity of the brain.
 A radioactive tracer (usually radiolabelled glucose) is injected into the patient's bloodstream, which is then absorbed by active tissues of the brain.
 The PET scanner detects photons emitted by the tracer, and produces "slice" images of the brain.
-The technique may be used not only for researching healthy brain activity, but for detecting tumours, sites of mental illness and epileptic activity.
+Here the brain of a sleeping patient is being scanned, to be compared with the brain of an awake patient.

 Model release not available.
 Property release not required.